raei-2748/hirm-research/README.md

-## CDSI: Causally Distilled Structural Invariance
+## Praesidium: Causally Distilled Structural Invariance

 Planning to rename from HIRM to SISC for future extensions